prototypefund/Digital_Bargeld-docs/taler-nfc-guide.rst

     // Request headers
     headers?: { [name: string]: string };

-    // JSON body for the request, only applicable to GET requests body?: object;
+    // JSON body for the request, only applicable to POST requests body?: object;
   }